About

-She works closely with artists to curate new artwork inspired by RAMM’s collections.
-This includes Michelle Williams Gamaker’s film ‘The Silver Wave’ inspired by RAMM’s Arctic collections in 2021 and Joy Gregory’s installation ‘The Sweetest Thing’ (2022).
+Lara is currently Contemporary Art Curator and Programmer at the Royal Albert Memorial Museum and Art Gallery in Exeter where she works closely with artists to curate new artwork inspired by RAMM’s collections, including Michelle Williams Gamaker’s film ‘The Silver Wave’ inspired by RAMM’s Arctic collections in 2021 and Joy Gregory’s installation ‘The Sweetest Thing’ for In Plain Sight: Transatlantic slavery and Devon in 2022.

 Lara studied English Literature/History of Art at the University of York before a diploma in Fine Art and then an MA in History of Art at the University of Manchester.
 She is a Research Associate at the University of Exeter.

-Teresa Gleadowe, Director of CAST in Cornwall, is currently her mentor.
+Teresa Gleadowe, Director of CAST in Cornwall, was her mentor until 2023.

 You can find out more more here…